Best Canned Meats To Add To Your Survival Pantry

 It's incredibly high in protein and simple to use in sandwiches and casseroles.

-You can also find plenty of flavored versions of StarKist tuna.
+There are also plenty of flavored versions of StarKist tuna.

 These flavored versions give you lots of different flavors for a great lunch wrap.